 3. The Mini-Cog Test for Alzheimer's and DementiaThe Mini-Cog is a simple three minute test that is useful in detecting mild cognitive impairment, dementia, or an early stage of Alzheimer's.
 The research study, included below, showed that the test has a high degree of accuracy (83 percent).

 4. Test Your Memory (TYM) for Alzheimer's or Dementia in Five MinutesThis test is designed for people that live in England.
 Results were published in the British Medical Journal (BMJ).

 The TYM is a series of 10 tasks including ability to copy a sentence, semantic knowledge, calculation, verbal fluency and recall ability.
 The ability to do the test is also scored.
 Each task carries a score with a maximum score of 50 points available.
 The test is designed to use minimal operator time and to be suitable for non-specialist use.

-Go here for the information and follow the links for the test, scoring and scientific study.
+Go here for more information and links to the test, scoring and scientific study

 This memory quiz is based of the Department of Veterans Affairs (VAMC) St. Louis University Mental Status (SLUMS) examination and is an assessment tool for informational and entertainment purposes only.

 Go here to take the Dr Oz Test

 If you decide to administer one or more of these memory tests, and the results of the memory test seems suspicious, you should consult with your personal care physician or a neurologist for a more thorough memory examination and diagnosis.